-63. Section 7C generally applies where a natural person makes an interest-free loan to a trust.
+32. Section 7C generally applies where a natural person makes an interest-free loan to a trust.
 The non-charging of interest is regarded as a donation subject to donations tax at the rate of 20%.
-The donation is regarded as having been made to the trust by the natural person on the last day of the year of assessment of the trust and donations tax is payable by the end of the month following the month during which the donation takes effect.
+The donation is regarded as having been made to the trust by the natural

-64. The financial accounts of most trusts are only prepared a while after the year end and thus the actual levels of the loan and corresponding interest can only be determined then.
+33. The financial accounts of most trusts are only prepared a while after the year end and thus the actual levels of the loan and corresponding interest can only be determined then.
 The reason for this is that it is often uneconomical for the trust to have a full-time accounting function, as the limited transactions will not financially justify such an expense.

-65. All natural persons or companies who are subject to section 7C.
+34. All natural persons or companies who are subject to section 7C.

-66. A grace period of a minimum of 3 months, preferably 7 months, should be granted in respect of payment of the donations tax.
-7 months would to align with the top-up payment of provisional tax.
+35. A grace period of a minimum of 3 months, preferably 7 months, should be granted in respect of payment of the donations tax.
+7 months would align with the top-up payment of provisional tax.
 This will assist in ensuring more accurate calculations of the donations tax payable.